 Money For The Costa Rica Military Put Elsewhere

-After the demilitarization, Costa Rica turned its attention towards developing political stability and set a police force in place, promotes education, fights for environmental protection, public health and cultural preservation.
+After the demilitarization, Costa Rica turned its attention towards developing political stability and set a police force in place, promotes education, fights for environmental protection, public health and national, cultural preservation.
 Additionally, the absence of an army makes it possible each year to fund all of the country’s public universities, as well as several public hospitals.
-Now they are making big changes regarding human rights as well as animal rights.
+Now the Costa Rica government is making big changes regarding human rights and climate change as well as animal rights.